andreasdominik/ADoSnipsQnD/docs/src/details.md

-For `must_span` each uttered command must include all words and the words must be in the correct order and they must span the complete command; i.e. the first word in the list must be the first word of the command and the last must be the last.
+For `must_span` each uttered command must include all words and the words must be in the correct order and they must span the complete command; i.e. the first word in the list must be the first word of the command and the last must be the last one.

 The framework performs this doublecheck before an action is started.
 If the check fails the session is ended silently.